silvacms/documentation/source/buildout.rst

 Installing Silva to test it with Paster
 ---------------------------------------

-You can install Silva using Paster to test it in a quick way.
-If you want to setup a environment for production or development we recommend to do a SVN check out of the buildout located in the Infrae SVN.
+You can install Silva using Paster if you want to take it for a quick test drive.
+If you want to set up a production or development environment we recommend to do a SVN check out of the buildout located in the Infrae SVN.
 This will let you upgrade your Silva instance more easily after.

 Installing Paster
 `````````````````

-You need to install Python Setuptools which is need to install
+You need to install Python Setuptools which is needed to install
 ZopeSkel.
 On UNIX systems, this can be installed by your OS package
 manager, for example on Ubuntu / Debian systems, run: